 As part of the National Flood Insurance Program (NFIP), the Federal Emergency Management Agency (FEMA) produces Flood Insurance Rate Maps (FIRMs) to show the areas that are predicted to flood in a storm event having a 1% chance of occurring in a given year (also called the 100-year storm).
 FIRMs are typically available for viewing at your Town Hall and online through FEMA’s Flood Map Service Center.
 These online resources can help homeowners understand the NFIP and how to read the FIRMs:

-- Using a Flood Insurance Rate Map (PDF, 298 KB) and FEMA tutorial on FIRMs - This factsheet and animated tutorial provide details on using and interpreting the FIRMs, including how to differentiate and delineate flood zones on coastal properties.
+- Using a Flood Insurance Rate Map (PDF, 298 KB) - This factsheet provides details on using and interpreting the FIRMs, including how to differentiate and delineate flood zones on coastal properties.

 - Interpreting Federal Emergency Management Agency Flood Maps and Studies in the Coastal Zone - Updated in 2017, this publication developed by CZM in cooperation with the Department of Conservation and Recreation’s Flood Hazard Management Program, provides guidance on how to use FEMA Flood Maps and Studies to better understand the potential effects of flooding on buildings, properties, and the underlying natural resource areas.
 This information can be used by homeowners and consultants to ensure that the safest possible coastal projects are designed, as well as by public officials to successfully evaluate projects to ensure they are designed to minimize storm damage, protect public safety, and reduce the financial burden on individuals and municipalities from losses due to coastal storms.